Reform Party of the United States of America: 2012 presidential election

 The Reform Party held its 2012 National Convention in Philadelphia, August 11–12, 2012.

 At the national convention, the Reform Party nominated Andre Barnett from New York for president and Ken Cross from Arkansas for vice president.
 Among those who sought the presidential nomination before dropping out several months prior to the convention were former Savannah State University football coach Robby Wells, economist Laurence Kotlikoff, historian Darcy Richardson, and former Louisiana Governor Buddy Roemer.

 2016 presidential election

 The Reform Party co-nominated the American Delta Party's presidential and vice-presidential candidates Rocky de la Fuente and Michael Steinberg as their 2016 presidential ticket.
 However, in 2016, De La Fuente ran as a Democrat in the presidential and U.S. Senate primaries too.

 2020 presidential election

-On June 20, 2020 during a virtual convention, the Reform Party again nominated Rocky de la Fuente for president.
+On June 20, 2020, during a virtual convention, the Reform Party again nominated Rocky de la Fuente for president.
 De la Fuente defeated three other recognized candidates, Max Abramson, Souraya Faas, and Ben Zion (formerly the nominee for the Transhumanist Party).
 Darcy Richardson from Florida was nominated for vice president.

+2024 presidential election

+In September 2023, the Reform Party lost its ballot access in Florida, leaving the party with no state ballot lines.
+At their party convention on May 23, 2024, the Reform Party nominated the Kennedy Jr./Shanahan ticket for president and vice president respectively.
+The Reform Party filed paperwork for re-qualification in May 2024, which would place Kennedy and Shanahan on the ballot in Florida.
+Kennedy withdrew from the race in August and endorsed Donald Trump and withdrew his name from the Florida ballot on August 23.